The Top 10 Health Benefits of Arugula

 I hope all of these arugula health benefits have inspired you to give it a try or start using it more regularly.
 It really is an amazing superfood and I’d appreciate if you share how healthy arugula is with your friends using one of the buttons below.

 How do you like to eat arugula and what other kind of foods do you think it goes well with?
-The healthy fats in avocado make it a great tasting and particularly good nutritional fit and chopped tomato in an arugula salad is a great combination but the possibilities are endless.
+The healthy fats in avocado make it a great tasting and particularly good nutritional fit and chopped tomato in an arugula based salad like this is a great combination but the possibilities are endless.